Why Visit Taean in Korea?

 Mallipo is sometimes nicknamed the California of South Korea.
 We wouldn’t say it looks exactly like California, but yes it definitely has a special and relaxing vibe overall.

 Though Mallipo is seeing more and more development every year, it’s still a fine stretch of sand.
-It’s a also a 15min walk to the quieter Cheollipo Beach and also close to Cheollipo Arboretum.
+It’s also a 15min walk to the quieter Cheollipo Beach and also close to Cheollipo Arboretum.
 We will talk about Cheollipo in the next section of this post.

-2. Visit Cheollipo Arboretum
+2. Visit Cheollipo Arboretum in Taean

 Cheollipo Arboretum is among Asia’s top botanical institutions with a collection of more than 13,000 species from over 60 countries.
 The park was formed by an American, Carl Ferris Miller who was a banker in Seoul in the 1970s.
 His intention when he bought the land was for his weekend retreat.